Mianserin is used to treat depression.

-This medicine should be taken between meals.
+You may take this medicine with or without food, preferably between meals.
 Try to take it at the same time each day.
 Swallow the tablet whole.
-Do not divide, chew or crush the tablet.
+Do not chew the tablet.

 Mianserin must be taken regularly for it to be effective.
 Continue taking this medicine even when you feel better.
-Do not stop taking it unless instructed otherwise, as stopping it suddenly could worsen your condition.
+Do not stop taking it suddenly as this may worsen your condition.

 Take the missed dose as soon as you remember.
 If it is almost time for your next dose, skip the missed dose and return to your normal dosing schedule.

 DO NOT double a dose under any circumstances.

 If you often forget to take your medicine, let your doctor and pharmacist know.

 Alert your doctor if you have the following conditions: